mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 The dataset used is called AUTSL.
 It could be downloaded from: http://chalearnlap.cvc.uab.es/dataset/40/description/

-Note, decryption keys are provided on Codalab after registration, based on the schedule of the challenge.
+Note: decryption keys are provided on Codalab after registration, based on the schedule of the challenge.

 Once downloaded and unzipped, we will only keep the videos with the suffix _color, which we will place inside the folder called 'color'.
 In our implementation we have used only the videos from this folder.